torbenanderson/learn-react-native/docs/lessons/05-styling-in-react-native.md

 ### Flexbox Layout

-React Native uses Flexbox for layouts (default behavior is like `display: flex`):
+React Native uses Flexbox for layouts (default behavior is like `display: flex`).

+**What is Flexbox?** It's a layout system that arranges items in flexible containers.
+Think of it like **arranging boxes in a room** - you can tell them to line up horizontally, vertically, space them out, or center them.

+**🎮 Interactive Learning**: Try the [Flexbox Playground](https://flexbox.help/) to see how flexbox works visually!

 ```typescript
 // Horizontal layout